artberri/diod/docs/api/interfaces/container.md

-# Class: Container
+# Interface: Container

 Creates, wires dependencies and manages lifetime for a set of services.
-Most instances of Container are created by a [ContainerBuilder](containerbuilder.md).
+Instances of Container are created by a [ContainerBuilder](../classes/containerbuilder.md).

 ## Methods